-10-Calli-

 "Yes, a stick up my ass would be such an improvement on my person."

 He laughed uproariously, clutching onto his sides and wiping tears from his eyes.
 Then, without missing a beat he shot me another impish grin.
-He took the opportunity to tackle me again, wrapping his huge arms around my body and giving me a fierce hug.
-Had he caught me off guard one second too late I would've hacked at him too but alas, he managed to hold onto me for an agonizing minute.
-He clung tightly to my waist and I felt my body start to ache slightly from the weight.
-My breath left my body and I could not bear the fact that I could hear his heartbeat, pounding in unison with my own.
+He took the opportunity to tackle me again, wrapping his arms around my body and giving me a fierce hug.
+Had he caught me off guard one second too late I would’ve hacked at him too but alas, he managed to hold on to me for an agonizing moment.
+He clung tightly to my waist and I felt my body start to ache from the weight.
+My breath left my body and I could not bear the fact that I could hear his heartbeat pounding in unison with my own.

 He knew better but he was still my friend.
 That was his answer to everything I said.